gitpod-io/gitpod-docs/doc/52_Tips_and_Tricks.md

 ## Command Palette

 The command palette is the center for a keyboard-centric interaction as well as for looking up available commands and keybindings.

-the command palette is available through the following two keybindings:
+It is available through the following two keybindings:
  - <kbd>F1</kbd>
  - <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> (<kbd>⌘</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on macOS)